Try DeepSeek-R1 on Modal! View example

 N_GPU = 1 # tip: for best results, first upgrade to more powerful GPUs, and only then increase GPU count

-TOKEN = "super-secret-token" # auth token. for production use, replace with a modal.Secret
+API_KEY = "super-secret-key" # api key, for auth. for production use, replace with a modal.Secret

 MINUTES = 60 # seconds